 Streaming TV-programs via Internet requires a pretty high bandwidth, and is often meant to be available only within a country.
 Many websites also block TV-programs from being watched from another country.
 To circumvent the blocking you may use a VPN-service, but then all your data is sent in a single stream all the way via the VPN-provider and back to you, even if you only access local sites, and the speed will be limited by the distance to the VPN-service and its bandwidth to Internet.
 As many foreign video- and newspaper services are replicating their data to nearby servers in Asia, it is normally much faster to use those without a VPN-service.

 If the video is frequently interrupted, it is often because the service requires a higher bandwidth or lower latency than what is currently available.
 Remember that it is a relatively long distance to Europe and America, and that it takes around half a second just for the data signals to travel back and forth.
-This can sometimes be too long for some clients, which will then stop and buffer the program.
+This can sometimes be too long to wait for some clients, which will then stop and buffer the program.
 A trick is to press pause and wait a few minutes before you continue watching, since many mediaplayers will continue to receive and store the program locally even when the player is paused.

 Well developed services such as Netflix and YouTube, who are well aware of these issues, allow you to overcome this by first downloading the content to your device, after which you can watch the movie with perfect quality without having to rely on the Internet.